Certain medical treatments, including creams and injections, may help reduce the appearance of keloid scars. Some home remedies may also help.

 Keloids are raised buildups of scar tissue on the skin.
 They usually form and grow after a wound, puncture, burn, or blemish has healed.

 For some people, this scar tissue is more pronounced and darker than the rest of their skin tone.

 There are some medical treatments that can help reduce the appearance of keloids, though it’s best to run them by your doctor before trying.

 Retinoid cream is a derivative of vitamin A or retinol.
 Much like natural remedies, such as garlic or onion, a

 Make sure to follow the directions on the retinoid cream product you purchase.

 Injections of steroidal anti-inflammatories have been known to help with keloids.
-However, these have been shown to be more effective following major treatment for keloids.
-This includes surgical scar removal, laser treatment, and more, as noted in a 2014 study.
+However, these have been shown to be more effective following major treatments for keloids.
+Treatments include surgical scar removal, laser treatment, and more, as noted in a 2022 review.

-If you’re aware that you could develop keloids, there are ways you can prevent them from happening.
+There are ways you can prevent keloids from forming.
 If you’ve already developed keloids, certain measures can be taken to prevent more from developing.

 Avoid cosmetic surgery